keremlin/Tosan-Transaction-microservice/README.md

-# Transaction microservice - Tosan Banking=Loan project
+# Transaction microservice - Banking=Loan project
 There are Four microServices in this project:
   - [Customer](https://github.com/keremlin/Customer-microservice---Tosan-Banking) : This project is providing customer-related services such as Registration.
   - [Deposit](https://github.com/keremlin/Deposit-microservice---Tosan-Banking) : This project aims to handle deposit-related works.